 Wairarapa Nature Immersion offers guided group walks through various reserves in the Wairarapa region.
 The walks are influenced by forest bathing, a nature-based practice originating from Japan in the 1980’s.
 Since then, forest bathing has spread across the world, including to the shores of New Zealand.

 The guided walk supports people to connect their senses with observations along the way for the purpose of experiencing a deep sense of relaxation.
-Numerous studies into the benefits of forest bathing have also shown that spending time in nature, away from the demands of daily life, helps reduce stress, anxiety and depression while also improving physiological challenges brought on by prolonged stress such as high blood pressure.
+Numerous studies into the benefits of forest bathing have shown that spending time in nature, away from the demands of daily life, helps reduce stress, anxiety and depression while also improving physiological challenges brought on by prolonged stress such as high blood pressure.
 In other words, many of us could benefit from this experience!

 How does it work?